scheinerman/ClosedIntervals.jl/README.md

 julia> ClosedInterval(a)
 [0,6]

-julia> ClosedInterval(1, 2.3)
+julia> ClosedInterval(1, 2.3)  # type promotion of end point
-ERROR: no method ClosedInterval{T}(Int64,Float64)
+[1.0,2.3]
 ```

 This example illustrates a few points.

 * First, interval is printed in standard mathematical notation using
 square brackets.
 * Second, the end points can be specified in either order.
 * Third, the interval can be constructed from a tuple.

-* Finally, the type of the two end points must be the same.
-The proper
+* Finally, the type of the two end points need not be the same.
+Julia's promotion mechanism selects an appropriate
-way to create the interval from 1 to 2.3 is `ClosedInterval(1.,2.3)`.
+common type for the two end points.

 The two end points of the interval may be the same, in which case